adrian-andersson/ModuleForge/docs/functions/Update-MFProject.md

 ### EXAMPLE 2
 ```
-update-mfProject -ModuleName "UpdatedModule" -description "An updated description for the module"
+Update-MFProject -ModuleName "UpdatedModule" -Description "An updated description for the module"
 ```

 #### DESCRIPTION
-This example demonstrates how to use the \`update-mfProject\` function to update only the module name and description of an existing module project.
+This example demonstrates how to use the \`Update-MFProject\` function to update only the module name and description of an existing module project.
 It leaves all other parameters unchanged.

 #### OUTPUT